- HB Length: 86-125 cm (34-49″)

 Unique among wild cats, the beautiful smoky grey fur of the Snow Leopard Panthera uncia has been the cause of their near extinction at the hands of man.
-First brought to the attention of the Europeans in 1761, their thick, plush fur became popular worldwide, and in spite of legal restrictions, their wild population plummeted.
+First brought to the attention of Europeans in 1761, their thick, plush fur became popular worldwide.
+In spite of legal restrictions, their wild population plummeted.

-Like the Clouded Leopard Neofelis nebulosa of Malaysia, the Snow Leopard is intermediate between big and small cats.
+The Snow Leopard is intermediate between big and small cats.
 Like the small cats, Snow Leopards purr but cannot roar, and they feed in a crouched position.
 Their skull is large, shortened and broadened with a short muzzle, high forehead and vertical chin.
 Irises are pale yellowish to greenish grey, and the pupils are round.
-The backs of their short, rounded ears are black at the tips and the base, with grey median bars.
-Short, rounded ears are thought to be an adaptation for stalking prey in areas of little cover, an adaptation shared by other mountain and desert dwelling species.
+The backs of their short, rounded ears are black at the tips and the base, with grey bars.
+Short, rounded ears are an adaptation for stalking prey in areas of little cover, an adaptation shared by other mountain and desert dwelling species.
 Their broad foot pads are covered with a cushion of hair which increases the surface area and distributes their weight more evenly over snow.
 This cushion also protects their pads from the intense cold.

 These beautiful leopards are found in 12 countries in Central Asia, and their habitat includes some of the world’s highest mountain ranges.
 Historically found over much of high altitude Asia, including Mongolia, China through Russia, Afghanistan, Pakistan, India and Nepal, they have probably never been common, due to the harsh environment.

 Radio telemetry studies have found that due to the scarcity of prey, Snow Leopards possess vast territories, which they defend by scent marking, scrapes, and fecal deposits.
-One radio-collared female in Mongolia was estimated to hold a territory of at least 1,590 km2 while male ranges were 181 – 1,628 km2.
+One radio-collared female in Mongolia was estimated to hold a territory of at least 1,590 square kilometres while male ranges were 181 – 1,628 square kilometres.
 Daily movements may be as much as 28 km or more.

-It is very difficult to assess population numbers of these rare leopards, and estimates from camera trapping studies vary from 0.15 cats per 100 km2 in Kyrgyzstan to 4.5 cats per 100 km2 in a prey rich habitat.
+It is very difficult to assess population numbers of these rare leopards, and estimates from camera trapping studies vary from 0.15 cats per 100 square kilometre in Kyrgyzstan to 4.5 cats per 100 square kilometres in a prey rich habitat.